esfoobar/flaskbook/README.md

 # Step 29

 ## Adding comments to posts
-- Create a message type with post, comment, like
+- Create a message models type with post, comment, like
 - Create a message view and template

-## Making profiles private and show only feed messages
-- Check if logged user and if friends and display messages then from feed
+- Add comments to messages